Caledonian Railway 812 and 652 Classes: Construction

 96 locomotives were built, as follows:

 Seventeen were fitted with the Westinghouse air brakes for passenger train working, including the only surviving engine of the class, No. 828.
 All 96 passed to the London, Midland and Scottish Railway at the 1923 grouping.
 Only three, 17567, 17598 and 17610 (all 812s), had been withdrawn by the time of nationalisation in 1948.
 The last locomotive in service was not withdrawn until 1963.

 Preservation

 Locomotive 828 (LMS 17566, BR 57566) is the sole survivor of the class and is an important example of Scottish industrial heritage.
 It is based at the Strathspey Railway.
 It was returned to regular service in 2010 and then again in March 2017 following heavy repairs.
 828 is the final member of the first batch of engines built in 1899.
+Since 2022 it has been on long term hire to the Spa Valley Railway in Kent. where it joined fellow Caledonian survivor 419 during the Scottish Steam Up over Easter 2022.